Estancia El CeiboDeepest Uruguay with minimal travel

 Deepest Uruguay with minimal travel time.
 Most estancias take hours to reach, often on poorly-maintained roads.
 El Ceibo is unusual in that it is just one hour from the centre of Montevideo and 1.5 hours from the airport.

-Within easy reach of towns and the capital.
-Many estancias are absolutely miles from anywhere.
-Once you are there, you are “stuck there” until you leave.
-El Ceibo is notable because it’s close enough to Montevideo to make it an easy day trip.
+Within easy reach of towns and the capital Close enough to Montevideo to make it an easy day trip.
 It is also just 20 minutes drive from Florida, the capital of the province, perfect for family members who prefer their Deepest Uruguay in doses.

-Total peace and quiet.
-Estancias in more remote parts of Uruguay may actually be close to a highway and you’ll see and hear cars occasionally.
-No roads pass by El Ceibo and you hear no traffic whatsoever.
+Total peace and quiet You hear no traffic whatsoever.
 And of course, light pollution is minimal.
 Oh the Milky Way!

 Winter time is wonderful and cosy.
-There are open fireplaces in the living rooms and even the bedrooms.
+There is an open fireplace in the living room.

-Carmen speaks great English and is well-travelled.
+Carmen speaks good English and is well-travelled.
 She can tell you a lot about Uruguay and the surrounding countryside.
 And she has a wicked, sophisticated sense of humour.

 Good value.
 The cost per person per day for full-board and all activities is around 100 USD.

 Flexible mealtimes.
-Like most estancias, El Ceibo offers four meals a day.
-Carmen is happy to adjust mealtimes to what you’re used to.
+El Ceibo offers four meals a day.
+Carmen is happy to adjust mealtimes.
 So while Uruguayans might sit down for dinner after 10pm, at that time you can already be tucked up in bed after your 6.30pm dinner.

 Air conditioned guestrooms (not the case in all estancias).